Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Alternative to copy large files smoothly and flexibly in Windows

-If you find it troublesome to try these solutions one by one, or all the attempts are unfortunately failed, maybe it’s time to adopt a powerful alternative.
+If you find it troublesome to try these solutions one by one, or all the attempts have unfortunately failed, maybe it’s time to adopt a powerful alternative.

-I’ll give an example to copy files from C drive to another drive, you could follow the process but make your own configurations.
+I’ll give an example of copying files from a C drive to another drive, you could follow the process but make your own configurations.
 Let’s get started.

 How to copy files/folders with free transfer tool in Windows 10

-1. Install and launch the software, go to Sync tab and choose Basic Sync.
+1. Install and launch the software, go to the Sync tab, and choose Basic Sync.

 More sync modes in advanced editions:

-Real-time Sync: Copy any changes and new files from folder A to folder B in real time.
-No schedule needed.
+Real-time Sync: Copy any changes and new files from folder A to folder B in real-time.
+No schedule is needed.

-Two-way Sync: Changes made to folder A or folder B will be copied to the another side.
+Two-way Sync: Changes made to folder A or folder B will be copied to the other side.

 Basic Sync